Juvenile Rheumatoid Arthritis (cont.)

 - The immune system produces specialized cells and proteins, which are released into the bloodstream to fight off the "invaders."
 One important type of immune protein is called an antibody.

-- In autoimmune diseases, the cells and antibodies of the immune system attack the body's own tissues.
+- In autoimmune diseases such as JIA, the cells and antibodies of the immune system attack the body's own tissues.
 In the case of arthritis, the attack is directed against the synovium, which becomes inflamed.